Nicholas Opiyo

-Nicholas Opiyo is a Ugandan human rights lawyer and campaigner for civil rights and political freedoms.
+Nicholas Opiyo (born November 15, 1980) is a Ugandan human rights lawyer and campaigner for civil rights and political freedoms.
 He is the executive director of Chapter Four Uganda.

-Background and Education
+Background and education

 Opiyo grew up in Gulu northern Uganda at the height of the conflict between the government of Uganda and the Lord's resistance army of Joseph Kony.
 Many of his friends and family members including his sister were abducted by the rebels to serve as slaves, soldiers and labourers.
-His sister spent 8 years in the hands of the rebels before she escaped.
+His sister spent eight years in the hands of the rebels before she escaped.

 Opiyo once confessed he feared sleeping home and slept on streets because they seemed safer.
 All these experiences shaped his passion for defending human rights.

 He studied his bachelor's of law (LLB) from Uganda Christian University in 2004 and a post graduate diploma in legal practice from Law Development Center Kampala in 2005.